GitHver/nixisotemp/assets/configuration.md

 nix flake update <input> /path/to/flake
 ```

-The `<input>` option is used to specify which input to update, If it is dropped, all inputs will be updated and such the entire system.
+The `<input>` option is used to specify which input to update, If it is dropped, all inputs will be updates and such the entire system.
 The path is the path to the `flake.lock` you want to update, dropping it searches the current directory for a flake.
-You will still need to run a `nixos-rebuild switch` command to download and apply the updates to your system.
+You will still need to run a `nixos-rebuild` command to download and apply the updates to your system.

 When updating the system, all old packages are kept, otherwise you wouldn't be able to rollback to previous configs.
 To delete old generations you no longer wish to keep, use: